 (I buy a book)

 The direct object is a noun to which the action of the verb is being done.
 In the example, "Ich" does the buying and is thus the subject or Nominative.
 The action of buying is being done to the "Buch", which means that the latter is the direct object or Accusative.
-To reiterate, the subject is usually at the start of a sentence or in third position after the conjugated verb.
-The direct object is usually towards the end or at the end of a sentence, if there is no main verb
+To reiterate, the subject is usually at the start of a sentence or in the third position after the conjugated verb.
+The direct object is usually towards the end or at the end of a sentence if there is no main verb

 that finishes a sentence.